 Resources for International Experiences

 International experiences can happen in a wide variety of ways.
-Some students choose to attend Georgia Tech-sponsored study abroad programs, in which they earn academic credit in courses that are taught by GT faculty.
-Students may also participate in exchange programs or other non-GT programs.
+Some students choose to attend Georgia Tech-sponsored study abroad programs, in which they earn academic credit in courses that are taught by Georgia Tech faculty.
+Students may also participate in exchange programs or other non-Georgia Tech programs.
 Options to earn credit vary in these programs.
 Some students also choose to intern or volunteer abroad.
 Paid internships may be eligible for audit credit, while unpaid internships may be eligible for HTS credit.

 History and Sociology Majors Talk About International Experiences